Locals’ favorite stops for adventure, beautiful views and perfect picnics

 - Approximately 400-ft elevation gain

-- Easy-Moderate Hike There are a few sections that are narrow, rocky and with steep drop-offs but the rest of the trail is VERY kid and family friendly.
+- Easy to moderate hike.
+There are a few sections that are narrow and rocky with steep drop-offs but the rest of the trail is VERY kid and family friendly.

 Trail Description: This is my absolute favorite hike to do with my oldest son (he is six now, but we started hiking this together when he was 4).
 I usually wait until the middle or end of July so that the bugs are calmed down and the wildflowers are out to embark on this adventure since it is way up in the mountains.
 There are picnic and rest spots aplenty at Sheep Lake, as well as places to camp if you want to make it an overnight trip.
 Swimming, wading or just getting your feet cooled off after a warm hike up are definitely recommended as well.
 If you’re driving back toward Yakima after your excursion, stop by Whistlin’ Jack’s Outpost Lodge for ice cream — the kids (and you!) will enjoy the sweet, post-hike treat.